siemens/fluffi/getting_started.md

 ### FUN Services
 Next, create the live environment that serves all the core services:

+#### Preparing the master machine to run the FLUFFI docker containers

 ```
 sudo mkdir -p \
 	/srv/fluffi/data/ftp/files/{SUT,archive} \